haoboatlab/OceanLight.jl/docs/src/QuickStart/MPI.md

 ## Problem

-In this example, the problem is to calculate the downwelling irradiance field when the surface is completely flat, and a total of 10,000,000 photons are focused at a single point in the center.
-Our domain of interest is defined as $x,y \in \left[\mathrm{-10m},\mathrm{10m}\right]$, and $z \in \left[\mathrm{-190m},\mathrm{10m}\right]$ in depth, corresponding to a grid resolution of $512 \times 512 \times 200$ points.
+In this example, the goal is to calculate the downwelling irradiance field when the surface is completely flat, and a total of 10,000,000 photons are focused at a single point at the center.
+The domain of interest is defined as $x,y \in \left[\mathrm{-10m},\mathrm{10m}\right]$, and $z \in \left[\mathrm{-190m},\mathrm{10m}\right]$ in depth, corresponding to a grid resolution of $512 \times 512 \times 200$ points.
 Periodic boundary conditions are applied at the domain boundaries.
 The attenuation properties of water are characterized by an absorption coefficient of $a = 0.0196$ and a scattering coefficient of $b = 0.0031$, which correspond to the optical properties of seawater at a wavelength of $490 ,\mathrm{nm}$ [^1].

-To execute parallel programming using MPI, our Julia program must be run through a `.jl` script file.
-Inside the script file, we first create input data structures for the simulation.
-Here, `OceanLight.writeparams` will create a new input file in `.yml` format.
+To execute parallel programming using MPI, the Julia program must be run from a `.jl` script file.
+Inside the script, we first create the input data structures for the simulation.
+Here, `OceanLight.writeparams` generates a new input file in `.yml` format.

 ```@example MPI_tutorial
 using OceanLight